Brian's Song: Reception

-The film received acclaim and is often cited as one of the greatest television films ever made, as well as one of the greatest sports films.
+The film was acclaimed by critics and is often cited as one of the greatest television films ever made, as well as one of the greatest sports films.

 The film was the most watched movie on U.S. television during 1971 and the most watched made-for-TV movie ever with a Nielsen rating of 32.9 and an audience share of 48% until it was surpassed by The Night Stalker in January 1972.

+Beginning in Fall 1972, the film was made available to schools all over the United States by the Learning Corporation of America.

-It holds a 92% "Fresh" score on Rotten Tomatoes based on 12 critics, with a consensus stating "Buoyed by standout performances from James Caan and Billy Dee Williams, Brian's Song is a touching tale of friendship whose central relationship transcendeds its standard sports movie moments."
+Review aggregator Rotten Tomatoes reports that 85% of 13 critics have given the film a positive review, with an average rating of 7.50/10.
+The site's consensus is that "Buoyed by standout performances from James Caan and Billy Dee Williams, Brian's Song is a touching tale of friendship whose central relationship transcends its standard sports movie moments."

 In his 2016 book co-written with Alan Sepinwall titled TV (The Book), television critic Matt Zoller Seitz named Brian's Song as the fifth greatest American TV-movie of all time, stating that the film was "The dramatic and emotional template for a good number of sports films and male weepies (categories which tend to overlap a bit)", as well as "an influential early example of the interracial buddy movie."
 Filmink magazine said the film "has a deserved reputation for the definitive guy cry movie – cancer, race, football, stoicism."